davidcalikes/Marvelous-Matching/docs/README.md

     <br>

-     * The darker blue colour is used for navigation links.
+     * The darker blue color is used for navigation links.
 (This color was also featured on the website of St Mary's School so I used it here as it may provide reassurance as a color some users are familiar with)

      <br>